 It’s smart to include Structured Data in your Voice Search SEO strategy.
 Your website content needs to be as relevant as possible for the specific search phrase.
 Site Maps and Schema Markups make it easier for search engines to crawl websites and return relevant results faster.
 Make sure your website has a Site Map and it is submitted to Google Console.
 Schema Markups is code that helps Search Engines understand your website better which increases your chances of higher search rank.
 Learn more about schema details for a Local Business at Schema.org.

 It’s crucial you have a SSL Certificate so your website uses HTTPS protocol.
 The “S” in HTTPS stands for secure.
-70.4% of Google Home voice search results were secured with HTTPS, according to Backlinko.
+Over 70% of Google Home voice search results were secured websites with HTTPS, according to Backlinko.
 The SSL Certificate allows you to use HTTPS so your website is more secure and trusted.
-Chrome is the most popular web browsers.
+Chrome is the most widely used web browsers.
 Any website with HTTP gets a “Not Secure” message next to the domain in the Chrome browser.
 So if you website doesn’t have a SSL Certificate it can make visitors question your credibility.